Laboratory – Control chemical exposures

 Reducing worker’s exposure to chemicals is a fundamental concept in the protection of employee health.
-Even for chemicals for which an occupational exposure limit such as a Threshold Limit Value® exists, reducing exposures to the lowest feasible level is a common objective.
+Even for chemicals for which an occupational exposure limit such as a threshold limit value (TLV) exists, reducing exposures to the lowest feasible level is a common objective.

 The accepted approach to this is to implement engineering controls, including ventilation and shielding, to apply administrative controls, such as leaving lab coats in the lab before exiting to a clean area, and to use personal protective equipment as appropriate.
 The efficacy of the first two is assessed by measuring actual exposures and the third is used to control exposures not controlled by the first two.